Peder1987/buzzhire/README.md

 2. Create virtualenv and run `pip install -r requirements.pip`.
 3. Create a database (preferably Postgres).
 4. Install redis, if it isn't already.
 5. The site uses django-configurations to handle settings.
-You will need to create a class for your installation in `settings/installations.py`.
-   This should be based on `settings.installations.Local`.
-This needs the standard Django things set up such as database, media folder etc.
+The simplest thing way to get the site running is to configure your local machine to use the same settings as the `Local` settings class in `settings/installations.py`.
-6. If you're not using the `Local` configuration class, you need to make sure the `DJANGO_CONFIGURATION` environment variable is set to the name of your class.
+   However, if you want to adjust these then you should add an extra settings class to `installations.py`, and make sure the `DJANGO_CONFIGURATION` environment variable is set to the name of your class.
 6. Sensitive settings should be put in `settings/secret.py`, which will not be under version control.
 These are the minimum settings:
         DEFAULT_DATABASE_PASSWORD = '' # Password to local database
         SECRET_KEY = '' # Any random string
 7. Ensure the site can send emails - this can be done by configuring the